CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/icassp_2024_intro.md

 You will have access to:

 1. Full length songs from MUSDB18-HQ dataset.
-2. Music data for augmentation, if needed.
+2. HRTFs to model the propagation of sound from the loudspeakers to the hearing aid microphones.
-3. Listeners characteristics (audiograms) - see [Listener Data](data/data_listener)
+3. Script to pre-process the music and construct the HRTF-ed music signals.
-4. Target gains for the VDBO stems used to mix the target stereo
+4. Music data for augmentation, if needed.
-5. HRTFs to model the propagation of sound from the loudspeakers to the hearing aid microphones.
+5. Listeners characteristics (audiograms) - see [Listener Data](data/data_listener)

-Please refer to [data page](data/icassp2024_data_overview) for details.
+6. Target gains for the VDBO stems used to mix the target stereo

-[//]: # (and the [baseline readme]&#40;intro#data&#41; in GitHub for details.)
+Please refer to [data page](data/icassp2024_data_overview) and the [baseline readme](.) in GitHub for details.
 To download the datasets, please visit [download data and software](take_part/download)

 ## Output